juxor/afaq/markdown/secH3.md

 the revolution allows a correct understanding of their relationship."_ [Oscar Anweiler, **Op.
 Cit.**, pp. 160-1]

-Simply out, Leninism confuses the party power and workers' power.
+Simply put, Leninism confuses party power and workers' power.
 An example of this "confusion" can be found in most Leninist works.
 For example, John Rees argues that _"the essence of the Bolsheviks' strategy . . . was to take power from the Provisional government and put it in the hands of popular organs of working class power - a point later made explicit by Trotsky in his **Lessons of October**."_ [_"In Defence of October"_, pp. 3-82, **International Socialism**, no. 52, p.
 73] However, in reality Lenin had always been clear that the essence of the Bolsheviks' strategy was the taking of power by the Bolshevik party **itself.** He explicitly argued for Bolshevik power during 1917, considering the soviets as the best means of achieving this.
 He constantly equated Bolshevik rule with working class rule.
 Once in power, this identification did not change.
 As such, rather than argue for power to be placed into _"the hands of popular organs of working class power"_ Lenin argued this only insofar as he was sure that these organs would then **immediately** pass that power into the hands of a Bolshevik government.

 This explains his turn against the soviets after July 1917 when he considered